Facade of the National Archeological Museum in Athens

 On the top floor, you can see great views of the Acropolis.
 Since we are visiting in the evening, the floodlit ruins appear to float in the night sky.

-Floodlit view of the Acropolis from the Acropolis Museum
+Floodlit view of the Acropolis as seen through a large window on the top flow of the Acropolis Museum.

 Plenty of information is provided to help visitors visualize the original friezes as well as understand the significance of the sculpted figures.
 It’s a pretty cool experience to walk around the four sides of the massive structure on the top floor, occasionally glancing out the window to see the real Parthenon rising into an indigo sky from the moonlit Acropolis.